iabh1shekbasu/iabh1shekbasu.github.io/index.md

 I am a Computer Vision graduate student at [Mohamed Bin Zayed University of Artificial Intelligence](https://mbzuai.ac.ae/) with a 100% scholarship, previously I pursued my undergraduate degree in Computer Science and Engineering at the [National Institute of Technology Durgapur](https://nitdgp.ac.in/).
 I am passionate about Computer Vision, Deep Learning, reading books, Cubing, and Basketball.
 ## Research Interests

-I am broadly interested in calibrating deep learning models to make them more usable in real-life scenarios.
-My focus is on refining these advanced models to ensure their predictions are not only accurate but also confident so that they are applicable in practical settings, thereby bridging the gap between theoretical research and real-world utility.
+I am interested in the safety, efficiency, and trustworthiness of Vision-Language Models (VLMs).
+My current work focuses on calibrating Medical Vision-Language Models during the prompt-tuning stage itself, eliminating the need for additional calibration steps.
+By refining these models, I aim to ensure their predictions are not only accurate but also confident, making them more reliable and applicable in real-world medical scenarios.

 <!--  - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning  -->